 We’ve started living Leviticus 15 in our home, the part where God tells us how to handle menstrual impurity.
 I confess I’ve been a late bloomer on this command.
 I didn’t understand it enough to attempt to do it, beyond the occasional bath and maybe counting days on a calendar when I thought of it.
 But now we’re doing it, so I thought I’d share what I’ve learned.
-Yes, it is for believers, and yes, it is in the New Testament in many places, but this post is about the how of Lev.
+Yes, it is in the New Testament in many places, but this post is about the how of Lev.
 15:19-30, not the why.

 Here’s the relevant text of Leviticus 15: